Free monoid: The free commutative monoid

 The fundamental theorem of arithmetic states that the monoid of positive integers under multiplication is a free commutative monoid on an infinite set of generators, the prime numbers.

-The free commutative semigroup is the subset of the free commutative monoid which contains all multisets with elements drawn from A except the empty multiset.
+The free commutative semigroup is the subset of the free commutative monoid that contains all multisets with elements drawn from A except the empty multiset.

 The free partially commutative monoid, or trace monoid, is a generalization that encompasses both the free and free commutative monoids as instances.
 This generalization finds applications in combinatorics and in the study of parallelism in computer science.